 update the classic HTTP RFC [RFC2616] which was obsoleted in June, and had been replaced with [RFC7230] through [RFC7235].
 The one of most interest to this CR is [RFC7231], which specifies the meaning of HTTP methods, headers, and status codes.
 This CR updates the reference and references to [RFC2616] within the TS to refer to [RFC7231] instead.

+R01: fixes according to comments received during f2f meeting

 Impact on Backward Compatibility